Samuel Huston

-Although I began learning the clarinet quite young, it was only in my final years at school that I began to discover a love of performing.
-I subsequently won the Highgate Young Musician of the Year competition in 2017 and performed the Stanford Clarinet Concerto with Ealing Youth Orchestra in the same year.
+Although I began learning the clarinet quite young, it was in my final years at school that I began to discover a love of performing.
+I then won the Highgate Young Musician of the Year competition in 2017 and performed the Stanford Clarinet Concerto with Ealing Youth Orchestra in the same year.

 Performing Rachmaninov's Symphony No 3 as principal clarinet with the Royal College of Music Symphony Orchestra.
 This Symphony is full of wonderful writing for clarinet, especially in the Adagio: towards the end of the movement, the entire orchestra falls away, leaving just the solo clarinet, before the strings quietly rejoin to restate the Symphony's motto theme.